dustedmtl/lastu/docs/USERGUIDE.md

  - the application itself (include the optional `wm2.ini` configuration file)
  - a database, which is a file in the form of SQLite3 database

-You can download the application and database(s) here: TBD.
+TBD: You can download the application and database(s) here.

 ## Init file and database file

 The main function of the init file is to tell the application what the database file is and where it should be found.
-For a more general description of the options, please see [Init file configuration](#init-file-configuration).
+For a more general description of the options, please see [init file configuration](#init-file-configuration).

 The init file itself is looked for from two locations:
  - The same directory where the application is located in